Solutions

 Current TRL level: 2

 The hybrid fluidised bed gasifier is a novel concept to manage the challenge of biomass gasification at very high pressures.
 The technology concept and design have been created for full-scale plants based on the experience of Bio-FlexGen engineers from atmospheric and pressurised gasifiers.
 These include a 70kW, 40 bar and bubbling fluidised bed (BFB) rig at KTH and a 500 kW plasma waste gasifier in China.
-And the 18 MW 18 bar circulating fluidised bed (CFB) gasifier at Värnamo.
-The EUCANwin project (provides RTD input) will develop and operate a 40 bar HFB gasifier in air-blown mode, with a thermal power at relevant scale (TRL 5, i.e. over 500 kW).
+It also features the 18 MW 18 bar circulating fluidised bed (CFB) gasifier at Värnamo, Sweden.

-Within the Bio-FlexGen project, the EUCANwin gasifier will be developed, adapted and operated as an oxygen-blown HFB gasifier.
-It will be used to validate the technology in a relevant environment (TRL5).
-This means 10-25 bar pressure, velocities, temperatures, representative geometry and interfaces.
-Furthermore, the ability to operate both on air-blown and oxygen-blown gasifiers with the same equipment will be validated.
-The same goes for the use of high ash woody feedstocks, including blends of forest residues and sorted wood waste.
+Within the Bio-FlexGen project, a hydrodynamic rig will validate the novel hybrid fluidisation regime at industrial pressures and 5 MW geometric scale.
+Further, the KTH gasifier will be operated as an oxygen-blown gasifer and validate the fluidised bed technology in a lab environment (TRL4).
+This means 10-25 bar pressure, with representative velocities and temperatures.
+In addition, the ability to operate both on air-blown and oxygen-blown gasifiers with the same equipment will be validated.
+The same goes for the use of high ash woody feedstocks.

 2 : Flexible gas turbine combustion system for 100% H2 and 100% syngas firing